KateMcGuane/static-website/README.md

 ###  Acknowledgments

 - A huge thank you to my mentor, Alex, who helped me resolve any major issues on my 1st ed.
 - Thank you to my mentor Juliia.
+Your guidance was crutial and made the objectives more concise.
 - To Kera Cudmore, for providing astounding documentation.
 All of the repositories are so accessible for newbies and I would have been lost without them.
 - My dear friend, Sarah, you are a wonderful teacher, gave valauble insight & resources.
 - My partner, Mikhail, for keeping me well fed and hydrated throughout this project.